-Like the name suggests, off plan property investment is buying a property still on plan or at design stage, meaning not yet constructed.
+Off-plan property investment is buying a property still on the plan or at the design stage, meaning not yet constructed.
 The buyer pays for it in installments.

-There has been suggestions to introduce regulations to strengthen off plan property purchase sector, that will weed out phony developers.
-In 2016, Dubai introduced a regulation that require developers and brokers to get approval from Dubai’s Real Estate Regulatory Authority (RERA) before they advertise property in the media.
+There have been suggestions to introduce regulations to strengthen the off-plan property purchase sector, that will weed out phony developers.
+In 2016, Dubai introduced a regulation that requires developers and brokers to get approval from Dubai’s Real Estate Regulatory Authority (RERA) before they advertise a property in the media.
 The new regulation was aimed at cracking down on fake property ads, protecting both buyers and genuine developers.

-Lastly, the investor can request that the new-build property developments is backed by bank guarantees that protects the buyer from a builder going bankrupt.
+- Lastly, the investor can request that the new-build property developments are backed by bank guarantees that protect the buyer from a builder going bankrupt.

 A construction project management professional based in Nairobi, Kenya.
 Reach me on: firstname.lastname@example.org